Slavonska Požega transit camp: Interwar Yugoslavia

 Ethnic tensions between Serbs and Croats increased following the establishment of the Kingdom of Serbs, Croats and Slovenes in the aftermath of World War I. During the interwar period, many Croats came to resent Serb political hegemony in the newly established state, which resulted in the passing of legislation that favoured Serb political, religious and business interests.
 Tensions flared in 1928, following the shooting of five Croatian parliamentary deputies by the Montenegrin Serb politician Puniša Račić.
 Two died on the spot and two others were wounded but survived.
 A fifth, the opposition leader Stjepan Radić, died nearly two months later of complications attributed to the shooting.
 In January 1929, King Alexander instituted a royal dictatorship and renamed the country Yugoslavia.
 Shortly thereafter, the Croatian politician Ante Pavelić formed the Ustaše, a Croatian nationalist and fascist movement which sought to achieve Croatian independence through violent means.
 The Ustaše were outlawed in Yugoslavia, but received covert assistance from Benito Mussolini's Italy, which had territorial aspirations over Istria and Dalmatia.
-The Ustaše carried out a number of actions aimed at undermining Yugoslavia, most notably the Velebit uprising in 1932 and the assassination of King Alexander in Marseilles in 1934.
+The Ustaše carried out a number of actions aimed at undermining Yugoslavia, most notably the Velebit uprising in 1932 and the assassination of King Alexander in Marseille in 1934.
 Following Alexander's assassination, the Ustaše movement's senior-most leaders, including Pavelić, were tried in absentia in both France and Yugoslavia and sentenced to death, but were granted protection by Mussolini and thus evaded capture.

 Following the 1938 Anschluss between Nazi Germany and Austria, Yugoslavia came to share its northwestern border with Germany and fell under increasing pressure as its neighbours aligned themselves with the Axis powers.
 In April 1939, Italy opened a second frontier with Yugoslavia when it invaded and occupied neighbouring Albania.
 At the outbreak of World War II, the Royal Yugoslav Government declared its neutrality.
 Between September and November 1940, Hungary and Romania joined the Tripartite Pact, aligning themselves with the Axis, and Italy invaded Greece.
 Yugoslavia was by then almost completely surrounded by the Axis powers and their satellites, and its neutral stance toward the war became strained.
 In late February 1941, Bulgaria joined the Pact.
 The following day, German troops entered Bulgaria from Romania, closing the ring around Yugoslavia.
 Intending to secure his southern flank for the impending attack on the Soviet Union, German dictator Adolf Hitler began placing heavy pressure on Yugoslavia to join the Axis.
 On 25 March 1941, after some delay, the Royal Yugoslav Government conditionally signed the Pact.
 Two days later, a group of pro-Western, Serbian nationalist Royal Yugoslav Air Force officers deposed the country's regent, Prince Paul, in a bloodless coup d'état.
 They placed his teenage nephew Peter on the throne and brought to power a "government of national unity" led by the head of the Royal Yugoslav Air Force, General Dušan Simović.
 The coup enraged Hitler, who immediately ordered Yugoslavia's invasion, which commenced on 6 April 1941.